EU leaders talk tough on tackling Amazon, Google over taxes

 "We cannot accept that a certain number of companies can put themselves in situations where they escape paying taxes in ways that are legal," French President Francois Hollande said.

-"We must coordinate at a European level, harmonize our rules and come up with strategies to stop this."
+"We must coordinate at a European level, harmonise our rules and come up with strategies to stop this."

 British Prime Minister David Cameron, who has put tax at the top of the agenda for a meeting of the G8 in Ireland next month, was equally clear about the need for coordination steps.